O-Chat/EVotingSystem/README.md

+# BlockVote
+*Tamper-proof voting.
+Powered by Blockchain.*

- # 🗳️ Blockchain-Based E-Voting System
+ ##  Blockchain-Based E-Voting System

 A secure and decentralized web application that enables online voting using blockchain technology to ensure transparency, tamper-resistance, and trust.
 Built with a full-stack architecture using **React**, **Node.js**, **MongoDB**, and **JWT-based authentication**.